 The quantity that will be shown in the cell will be the maximum quantity for the product at the specified price.
 This is the quantity that is shown in the columns adjacent to the Bid and Offer prices in the Quotes area.

 This quantity can be adjusted by use of the blue arrows.
-If you want to purchase a quantity of productless than the maximum quantity then click on the down blue arrow until the quantity cell displays the correct amount that you wish to either buy or sell.
+If you want to purchase a quantity of product which is less than the maximum quantity then click on the down blue arrow until the quantity cell displays the correct amount that you wish to either buy or sell.
 If you click too far on the down arrow click on the up arrow to get back to the quantity you require.

 The incremental quantity by which the order quantity can be adjusted differs between products.
 The order quantity cannot be less than the specified minimum quantity for the product.
 The incremental quantity and minimum order quantity can be found by clicking on the product short description in the Quotes area of the screen.